Skip to content

 • Validates Snapshot exists and warc_path points to an existing file.

-• Uses find_record_for_snapshot(snapshot) to get a WARC record.
+• Returns direct HTML for small WARCs by using find_record_for_snapshot(snapshot) to get a WARC record.

-• Returns an HTML page via HTMLResponse that includes the reconstructed archived HTML plus a lightweight HealthArchive top bar (navigation links + disclaimer) so it can be viewed standalone.
+• Direct HTML responses include the reconstructed archived HTML plus a lightweight HealthArchive top bar (navigation links + disclaimer) so they can be viewed standalone.

 8.3 Admin auth (deps.py)